youngsaver/predicting_dropouts/contributor_guide/contributor_guide.md

 Go back to the "College Persistence" section of the OpenSDP Analysis page (https://opensdp.github.io/analysis/) and click on "Download Code."
 The page that opens (displayed below) is the plain text version of the R Markdown code that generated the analysis guide.
-Data managers who use code from OpenSDP can easily copy and paste from these pages to get the code they need, without having to explore repositories on the back end.
-Or, if prefferred, they could simply copy and paste from the code chunks within the guide HTML page.
+Data analysts who use code from OpenSDP can easily copy and paste from these pages to get the code they need, without having to explore repositories on the back end.
+Or, if preferred, they could simply copy and paste from the code chunks within the guide HTML page.

 <br />